 There’s a veritable alphabet of immigration categories that the US government uses, but for the most part, students that you’ll come in contact with will be in one of two categories: F1 or J1 student.
 The category in which the US government assigns to an international is that person’s “visa status,” and until the individual changes status or ends that visa status, all the laws applicable to that category will apply.
 For the rest of this guide, we’ll refer to F1 students only, as the majority of students at Cornell fall into this category.

 Visa status and an entry visa stamp are two different terms that are sometimes mistakenly used interchangeably: “Visa” generally refers to a visa stamp, or sticker, placed in the student’s passport by an embassy or consulate official after a student (1) is admitted to a school, (2) certifies that she has the necessary funding for the program, (3) receives an I-20 form from the school and (4) pays a SEVIS registration fee to the US Department of Homeland Security.
 (Note: this fee goes to the government, not Cornell, and is not an “international student fee,” which some schools have, but that Cornell does not have at all.)
-This I-20 (or DS-2019, for J-1 students) is issued by the admissions office to which the student applied in conjunction with the ISSO.
+This I-20 (or DS-2019, for J-1 students) is issued by the admissions office to which the student applied in conjunction with International Services.
 Once the student is ready to begin his/her program, he / she will present travel documents at the border and then will be granted status, which is recorded on the I-94 record .

 F1 and J1 students are automatically eligible to work for Cornell in an on campus job up to 20 hours per week while classes are in session and the student is registered.
 They complete the same I-9 paperwork that any new hire would.
 On the other hand, off-campus work is treated differently by the US government.
 In order to work off campus, the student must (1) be eligible for and (2) apply for and be approved for off campus work authorization before starting a job.
 Before graduation, the most common off-campus work authorization is called Curricular Practical Training (CPT).
 If a student hands you a CPT application for your signature, she will need help deciding how she’s eligible: